Skip to main content

 Quick vs full format recovery: NTFS, exFAT and APFS differences, realistic success rates by timing, deep scan methods.
 Procedure for HDD, SSD and USB.

 You clicked Format a little too fast, or Windows offered to format an "unreadable" external drive and you accepted.
 First good news: in most cases, your files are still physically present on the disk.
-Second: there are battle-tested methods to bring them back, with success rates that come down to three variables — the type of format, the type of media, and how much time has passed.
+Second: there are proven methods to bring them back, with success rates that come down to three variables - the type of format, the type of media, and how much time has passed.

 This guide breaks down what really happens at the bit level for each filesystem (NTFS, exFAT, APFS, FAT32) and lays out the procedures tested in 2026 on HDD, SSD, USB sticks and SD cards.